 If you plan to import or manufacture children's graphic materials, such as finger paints, crayons and watercolour paints, you must send us evidence to show the product meets New Zealand standards.
 Find out more here.

 Before you import or manufacture children’s graphic materials, you must provide us with evidence, including laboratory test results from an accredited laboratory, to show your product(s) complies with the standards for these products.

 In particular, these test results need to show that any toxic ingredients in the product are below the limits set in the standard.
 Our role is to confirm with you that the required conditions have, or have not, been met.

-Read the Graphic Materials Group Standard 2018 (pdf 501KB), and see further information below.
+Read the Graphic Materials Group Standard 2018 (PDF, 501KB), and see more information below.